Intel Core: 1st generation

-With the release of the Nehalem microarchitecture in November 2008, Intel introduced a new naming scheme for its Core processors.
-There are three variants, Core i3, Core i5 and Core i7, but the names no longer correspond to specific technical features like the number of cores.
-Instead, the brand is now divided from low-level (i3), through mid-range (i5) to high-end performance (i7), which correspond to three, four and five stars in Intel's Intel Processor Rating following on from the entry-level Celeron (one star) and Pentium (two stars) processors.
+The Nehalem microarchitecture was introduced in November 2008.
 Common features of all Nehalem based processors include an integrated DDR3 memory controller as well as QuickPath Interconnect or PCI Express and Direct Media Interface on the processor replacing the aging quad-pumped Front Side Bus used in all earlier Core processors.
 All these processors have 256 KB L2 cache per core, plus up to 12 MB shared L3 cache.
 Because of the new I/O interconnect, chipsets and mainboards from previous generations can no longer be used with Nehalem-based processors.

 Intel intended the Core i3 as the new low end of the performance processor line from Intel, following the retirement of the Core 2 brand.

 The first Core i3 processors were launched on January 7, 2010.

 The first Nehalem based Core i3 was Clarkdale-based, with an integrated GPU and two cores.
 The same processor is also available as Core i5 and Pentium, with slightly different configurations.

 The Core i3-3xxM processors are based on Arrandale, the mobile version of the Clarkdale desktop processor.
 They are similar to the Core i5-4xx series but running at lower clock speeds and without Turbo Boost.
 According to an Intel FAQ they do not support Error Correction Code (ECC) memory.
 According to motherboard manufacturer Supermicro, if a Core i3 processor is used with a server chipset platform such as Intel 3400/3420/3450, the CPU supports ECC with UDIMM.
-When asked, Intel confirmed that, although the Intel 5 series chipset supports non-ECC memory only with the Core i5 or i3 processors, using those processors on a motherboard with 3400 series chipsets it supports the ECC function of ECC memory.
+According to a forum post, when asked, Intel confirmed that, although the Intel 5 series chipset supports non-ECC memory only with the Core i5 or i3 processors, using those processors on a motherboard with 3400 series chipsets it supports the ECC function of ECC memory.
 A limited number of motherboards by other companies also support ECC with Intel Core ix processors; the Asus P8B WS is an example, but it does not support ECC memory under Windows non-server operating systems.